thegetty/quire-docs/CONTRIBUTING.md

 **Save Changes in Text Editor**
 1. To save changes, hit File > Save or Command-S (Mac) or Control-S (PC).
 2. If working on multiple markdown files, make sure to save each file individually.
-3. Double-check that your changes look right by previewing at [http://localhost:1313](http://localhost:1313).

 **Preview Your Changes Live**
 1. Pull up your [command line](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.